Concentration of CO2 in the Atmosphere

 Abby Overton

 In the U.S., we generated 16 million tons of textile waste in 2015, up 69% from 2000.
 Once in landfills, natural fibers can take hundreds of years to decompose.
 They can release methane and CO₂ gas into the atmosphere.
 Synthetic textiles like polyester are designed not to decompose.
-In the […]
+In […]

 Join SFC for our May Sustainability Essentials Webinar: “Recycling Textiles” Thursday, May 16, Noon – 1 PM EST